July 20, 2025

 Argentina solar capacity milestones and achievements

-The Cauchari Solar Park was financed with a loan from China, a key partner in Argentina’s solar energy development.
-The park is operated by Jujuy Energía y Minería Sociedad del Estado (JEMSE), a state-owned company.
-The project’s success has encouraged other provinces to invest in solar energy, with projects like the Luján de Cuyo Solar Park in Mendoza (22 MW) and the Ullum Solar Park in San Juan (82 MW).
+Financed with a loan from China, a key partner in Argentina’s solar development, the Cauchari Solar Park is operated by the state-owned company Jujuy Energía y Minería Sociedad del Estado (JEMSE).
+The project’s success has encouraged other provinces to invest in solar energy, leading to projects like the Luján de Cuyo Solar Park in Mendoza (22 MW) and the Ullum Solar Park in San Juan (82 MW).

 Distributed generation and Argentina solar capacity growth